bigno78/marc/README.md

 ## Installing

-If you want to install `marc` system wide you can simple run the following command in the build directory:
+If you want to install `marc` system-wide you can simple run the following command in the build directory:

 ```bash
 $ sudo cmake --install .